Montenegro Entry Requirements

 Valid Passport

 Must be valid for at least 3 months beyond your intended departure date from Montenegro.
-Should have at least one blank page for entry stamp.
+Some border officers may enforce the 6-month validity rule strictly.

 Proof of Accommodation

-Hotel reservation, rental agreement, or invitation letter from host.
-May be requested to verify where you'll be staying.
+Hotel reservation confirmation or invitation letter from host.
+May be requested at border control.

 Proof of Sufficient Funds